The Nanny (The Nanny episode)

-"The Nanny" is the self-titled pilot episode of the CBS television sitcom The Nanny.
+"The Nanny" is the self-titled pilot episode of the American television sitcom The Nanny.
 It was filmed in 1993 at Culver Studios on 9336 W. Washington Blvd. in Culver City, California.
+The pilot aired on CBS on November 3, 1993.
 Picked up by CBS shortly after, the show would go on to produce 145 more episodes, ending its successful primetime run in 1999.

 Cast and characters

 Plot outline

-After loud-mouthed Fran Fine is jilted by Danny, her husband-to-be and boss, she makes money by selling cosmetics door-to-door.
+After loud-mouthed Fran Fine is jilted by Danny Imperialli, her husband-to-be and boss, she makes money by selling cosmetics door-to-door.
 One door happens to belong to Maxwell Sheffield, a Broadway producer who happens to need a nanny for his three children.
 Fran jumps at the chance.
 Hardly impressing Mr. Sheffield or his particularly obnoxious, smart-mouthed son Brighton, it seems the only one who enjoys Fran is Niles, the butler.
 Mr. Sheffield is still considering Fran until she proves to be too far beneath his class, writing her resume in red lipstick and answering the home phone for him.
 Just as Fran is about to leave, Mr. Sheffield hears that the nanny agency won't be able to send a nanny to the Sheffield home until after that weekend.
 At this night, Mr. Sheffield reluctantly hires Fran to take care of his children.

 In the morning, Fran again fails to impress when she comes to breakfast in a bathrobe and slippers, while everyone else is fully dressed and prepared for their day.
 Fran hears about a backer's party Mr. Sheffield is hosting to fundraise for his production, and is excited to go along with the children—until they inform her that they, along with the nanny, are not invited.
 Fran ignores this and takes the kids to Danny's bridal shop where we meet Val, Fran's best friend.
 Fran states that she has a lot of work to do with the kids: Brighton's attitude, Gracie's mental health, and Maggie's lack of personality.